ArcExp/ArcExp-OS-Installer-Config/README.md

-Work in progress config for os-installer, for my personal arch based distro
+Work in progress config for os-installer, for my personal arch-based distro

-gitlab.gnome.org/p3732/os-installer